MSUSAzureAccelerators/Intelligent-Supply-Chain-Management/user_deployment_assets/AML/README.md

 The conda virtual environment that we are going to create and register in Azure Machine Learning contains the same python libraries that are used to run the score.py file on your local machine, in Jupyter, Visual Studio Code or wherever you run and test your code.
 The virtual environment is necessary for the AKS pod to run the containerized version of your simulation code and not fail.

-CREATE VIDEO
-Go on your Azure Compute Instance or your local machine, and run the [1.RegisterAMLEnvironment.ipynb](Deploy\AML\1.RegisterAMLEnvironment.ipynb) notebook.
+Please follow these steps:

+1) Upload this github repository or alternatively clone this repository in your Azure Machine Learning workspace.
+2) Using the Azure Compute Instance that we provided you during the Resource group deployment phase, go inside the folder source, and you will see two notebooks.
+3) Run the first notebook called [1.RegisterAMLEnvironment.ipynb].

 Once the process is completed, you should see the newly registered conda environment in your AML studio: